Governance

 - ✓Tail emission rate (±0.01 percentage points per epoch via EpochGovernor, within 0.01%–1% bounds).

-- ✓Team rate — TOPAZ allocation to the team address (0%–5% of emissions).
+- ✓Team rate — TOPAZ allocation to the team address, set by the team role and bounded at 0%–5% of emissions.

 - ✓maxVotingNum — maximum gauges per veNFT vote (default 30).